Harold Stirling Vanderbilt Collection

 Scope and Contents

-The Harold Stirling Vanderbilt Collection consists of material transferred to Vanderbilt University from the Manalapan, Florida, estate after the death of Vanderbilt's widow, Gertrude Conaway Vanderbilt.
-The collection spans the years from approximately 1910 to 1978.
-It contains linear feet of material, largely comprised of correspondence and scrapbooks on contract bridge, yacht racing, and Vanderbilt University.
+The Harold Stirling Vanderbilt Collection consists of materials transferred to Vanderbilt University from the Manalapan, Florida estate “Eastover” after the death of Vanderbilt’s widow Gertrude Conaway Vanderbilt.
+Spanning the years from approximately 1900 to 1978, it contains linear feet of materials.
+Much of the collection consists of correspondence, scrapbooks, photo albums, snapshots and other photographs, and artifacts pertaining to Vanderbilt’s involvement in yacht racing, bridge and Vanderbilt University.
+The collection mostly concerns these three aspects of Vanderbilt’s life.

-The collection covers only certain aspects of Harold Vanderbilt's life.
-It contains little personal correspondence and almost no material on his business affairs, such as his long-term interest in the New York Central Railroad.
+It contains little personal correspondence and almost no materials relating to his business affairs during his long association with the New York Central Railroad.

 Dates